cap-js/docs/node.js/cds-i18n.md

 ## Configuration Options {#config}

-Find the configuration options to customize `cds.i18n` in the table below.
+Find the configuration options to customize `cds.i18n` in the following table.
 You can use these options in your package.json like so:

 ::: code-group